7 Crucial Checks in the Financial Services Register for 2025

 How to Report a Company Not Listed on the Financial Services Register

-The Financial Services Register is a public record that lists all regulated and approved financial services and individuals.
+The Financial Services Register is a public record that lists all regulated and approved financial services and individuals in the UK.

 The Financial Conduct Authority (FCA), which approves almost all financial services activities in the UK, manages the Register.